matiaspaavilainen/RealConstellations/README.md

   - Stars
 - Some sort of loading screen maybe needed?
 - Other controls
-  - Select language?
-Finnish and English
+  - Lanugages?
-  - Maybe select other skycultures?
+  - Maybe other skycultures?
 - Other notes
   - Constellations indexed internally by the scientific name, example: Ursa Major for Big Bear.

 ## Potential problems

 - Coordinate conversion
+- Location selection, if earth not modelled as sphere
 - Time selection
 - How to simulate light travelling, some stars are dimmer and if position can be selected, some will get brighter and some might become invisible
 - How many stars to support?